Mestizos in Mexico: Autosomal studies

+The genetic ancestry of Mestizo Mexicans varies by methodology and study.
+Typically, older studies have pointed towards a heavier European admixture while more recent ones commonly show a dominant Native American component.
+Admixture also varies by region, wealth, and sample size.
+Findings from these studies show Native American admixture being more dominant in the Central and Southern regions of Mexico whereas European admixture is greater in the Northern and Western regions of Mexico.
+Some Mestizos may identify as "White," which generally indicates that European ancestry is the dominant element in their genetic makeup.
+This identity often reflects a heritage where European characteristics are the most visible or prominent in their appearance.
+However, this typically does not mean they are purely European in ancestry and likely have significant native contribution.
 Genetic research on the Mexican population is abundant, and has yielded a variety of results.
 Genetic studies in the same location vary.
 In Monterrey, Nuevo León, studies indicate an average European ancestry ranging from 38 to 78 percent; in Mexico City, European admixture ranges from 21 to 70 percent.
 Reasons for the variation may include the socioeconomic background of the analyzed samples and the criteria for recruiting volunteers.
 Some studies only analyze Mexicans who self-identify as mestizo, and others classify the entire Mexican population as mestizo.
 Other studies may do both, such as the 2009 genetic study published by the Instituto Nacional de Medicina Genómica (INMEGEN) which reported that 93 percent of the Mexican population is mestizo; the remainder were Amerindian.
 However, the INMEGEN study only recruited people who self-identified as mestizo.
-Some studies avoid racial classification, including anyone who self-identifies as Mexican; these studies usually report the highest European admixture in a given location.
+Some studies avoid racial classification, including anyone who self-identifies as Mexican.
+This may suggest that studies that use a more inclusive classification have higher European ancestry, but at the moment it is undetermined.